AlibabaCloudDocs/ecs/intl.en-US/API Reference/Operations and monitoring/DescribeInstanceMaintenanceAttributes.md

 # DescribeInstanceMaintenanceAttributes

-You can call this operation to query the maintenance attributes of an instance.
+You can call this operation to query the maintenance properties of an instance.

 ## Description

-The operation is used to query the specified maintenance policy of an instance, which contains the following two major maintenance attributes:
+This operation is used to query the specified maintenance policy of an instance, which contains the following two major maintenance properties:

--   Maintenance window: the time period that you specify for O&M.
+-   Maintenance window: the time period that you specify for maintenance.
 -   Maintenance action: the policy that you specify in response to instance shutdown.

 ## Debugging